20221031-ChristosCabolis-TopBannerCampus-1440×560-x2-MH-comp - IMD Business School

 Christos Cabolis

-Cabolis joined IMD from ALBA Graduate Business School at The American College of Greece where he was an Associate Professor of Economics and Finance.
-Prior to ALBA, he was the Executive Director of the International Center for Finance at Yale School of Management.
-From 1997-2002 he was a lecturer of economics at Yale University, where he also served as Dean of Jonathan Edwards College.
-He has also taught at the University of California at Santa Barbara and at the University of North Carolina’s Kenan-Flagler Business School where he was Visiting Associate Professor of Finance in 2010-11.
+Before joining IMD, Christos was Associate Professor of Economics and Finance at ALBA Graduate Business School in Athens.
+Prior to that, he was Executive Director of the International Center for Finance at Yale School of Management.
+Earlier, he was a Lecturer in the Department of Economics at Yale and Dean of Jonathan Edwards College.
+He has also taught at the University of California, Santa Barbara and UNC’s Kenan-Flagler Business School.
+He holds a PhD in Economics from the University of California, Santa Barbara.

 Academic publications